 The 2009 Report was launched with the occasion of the High-level Conference on the implementation of the European Charter for Small Enterprises in the Western Balkans, which took place on 17-18 June 2009 in Brussels and was attended by approximately 120 participants from policy and business environments.
 Vice-President Verheugen opened the event by congratulating the partners from the Westerns Balkans for the progress achieved and encouraged them to continue on the same path.

-In 2011, DG Enterprise and Industry has launched a new assessment process, this time using the "Small Business Act" for Europe (SBA) as a reference document.
+In 2011, DG Enterprise and Industry launched a new assessment process, this time using the "Small Business Act" for Europe (SBA) as a reference document.
 Turkey has joined the Western Balkans Group for this new process.
-The report should be published in October 2012.
+The report was published in October 2012.
+A new cycle was launched on 1st October 2014.

 As an off-spring of the Charter process, DG Enterprise and Industry worked closely with the countries and the ETF to help establish the South East European Centre for Entrepreneurial Learning, which acts as a resource, networking and expertise centre to help develop entrepreneurship education and training in the wider region.
 The Croatian Chamber of Commerce is hosting the centre for the moment.

-Moreover, candidate countries and potential candidates have, as of 2007, the option to join the Competitiveness and Innovation Framework Programme which is run by DG Enterprise and Industry.
-So far, Turkey, Croatia, the former Yugoslav Republic of Macedonia, Montenegro, Albania and Serbia have joined one or more pillars of the programme.
+Moreover, candidate countries and potential candidates, as of 2007, joined the Competitiveness and Innovation Framework Programme which ran by DG Enterprise and Industry until 2013.
+Turkey, Croatia, the former Yugoslav Republic of Macedonia, Montenegro, Albania and Serbia have joined one or more pillars of the programme.

 In the area of free movement of goods, DG Enterprise and Industry monitors the adoption of EC product legislation and the development of appropriate infrastructures in the countries concerned and does the necessary preparatory work for the PECA/ACAA Agreements as well as the necessary input into the Customs Union with Turkey.